 Once you've identified target sections of code, isolate them into standalone functions and begin developing more efficient versions.
 Vectorization is often a first step, followed by moving to C++ via Rcpp if needed.
 You might also consider using optimized libraries that offer faster implementations of standard operations.

 Use tools like microbenchmark, bench, or tictoc to compare the runtimes of your original code and the optimized version.
 Make sure to run the tests multiple times for accuracy.
-Also verify that the optimized code produces results equivalent to the original version—particularly important for simulations where outcomes may depend on subtle numerical behavior.
+Additionally, verify that the optimized code produces results consistent with the original, which is especially critical in simulations where subtle numerical differences can affect outcomes.

 Based on the benchmarking results, adopt the better-performing version in your main codebase.
 Replace the original implementation with the faster one to realize the performance gains.
 Keep in mind that this is an iterative process.
 Optimization continues until the performance gains no longer justify the time investment.